dsccommunity/SharePointDsc/SharePointDsc/WikiSource/Other-useful-modules-for-SharePoint-DSC-configurations.md

 Available at [https://www.powershellgallery.com/packages/xCredSSP](https://www.powershellgallery.com/packages/xCredSSP)

 The xCredSSP module is a simple way to automate CredSSP configuration.
-See [Remote sessions and the InstallAccount variable](Remote-sessions-and-the-InstallAccount-variable) for more information on this.
+See _[Remote sessions and the InstallAccount variable](Remote-sessions-and-the-InstallAccount-variable)_ for more information on this.

-## SchannelDsc
+## SChannelDsc

 Available at [https://www.powershellgallery.com/packages/SchannelDsc](https://www.powershellgallery.com/packages/SchannelDsc)